Realtime Services API

 event.{app_id}.{user_id} User {user_id} performed an event

-For example, you’re using WebSocket and have got a message with tag and time parameters from the previous example, then the next request will be:
+For example, if you received a message with the tag and time parameters from the example above, then the next request would be:

-Pay attention, that tag and time parameters should be URL-encoded.
+Please note that the tag and time parameters must be URL-encoded.